n00b69/woa-beryllium/guide/2-install.md

 ```

 #### List device volumes
-> To print a list of all the connected volumes, run
 ```cmd
 list volume
 ```
+> If you don't see unnamed NTFS and unnamed 500mb fat32 disk, go to TWRP, mount, Enable MTP, then run the command again

 #### Select Windows volume
-> Replace $ with the actual number of the Windows volume
+> Replace $ with the actual number of the Windows volume.
+It is the volume that had around the same size as you picked on the previous page
 ```cmd
 select volume $
 ```